armbian/documentation/docs/Community_IRC.md

 ## 🔌 --------------- Connect

-If you have a desktop environment with properly installed IRC client simply put this URL into your internet browser: `irc://chat.freenode.net/armbian` (Unfortunately Markdown does not allow to create clickable irc:// links)
+If you have a desktop environment with properly installed IRC client simply put this URL into your internet browser: `irc://irc.libera.chat/armbian` (Unfortunately Markdown does not allow to create clickable irc:// links)
 Or put the data in your client manually:

-+ Server: `chat.freenode.net`
++ Server: `irc.libera.chat`
 + Ports: `6697` / non-encrypted: `6667`
 + Channel: `#armbian`